fraxflax/nw-watchdog/documentation/WIP-TODO.md

   BUT if the link is lost e.g. due to switch being down, cable damaged or fallen out, etc and we use `--force-interface` with a `--max-nolink` greater than 0, there will be repeated alerts on the same issue sent almost every _max-nolink * ifup-grace_ seconds.<br>
   With these new alert states thare will be only one alert if the link is down and we can't get it up, and one when it comes up.

-* Instead of dying with an error immediately when an argument/option error is found, parse all options and arguments firstly, then list all errors and show USAGE
+* Instead of dying with an error message immediately when an argument/option error is found, parse all options and arguments firstly, then list all errors and show USAGE

 * __--no-pager | --no-less | --no-more | -M__<br>
   option not to use pager for errors and help